karlan/karlan.github.io/about.md

 permalink: /about/
 ---

 This blog is only about research.
-Any use of the content requires citation.
+I will keep it in English.